Tulip-shaped creature `discovered in Canada`

 The stem ends with a small disc which anchored the animal to seafloor.
 It lived in large clusters, as indicated by slabs containing over 65 individual specimens, say the scientists.

 "Most interesting is that this feeding system appears to be unique among animals.
-Recent advances have linked many bizarre Burgess Shale animals as primitive members of many animal groups that are found today, but Siphusauctum defies this trend.
+Recent advances have linked many bizarre Burgess Shale animals as primitive members of many

 "We do not know where it fits in relation to other organisms.
-Our description is based on more than 1,100 fossil specimens from a new Burgess Shale locality that has been nicknamed the Tulip Beds," team leader Lorna O'Brien said.
+Our description is based on more than 1,100 fossil specimens from a new Burgess Shale locality that has been nicknamed the Tulip Beds," team leader Lorna O`Brien said.

 Located in Yoho National Park, British Columbia, the Tulip Beds were first discovered in 1983 by the Royal Ontario Museum.
 They are located high on Mount Stephen, overlooking the town of Field.